Chingu-Solo/solo-koala-021/README.md

 Overview
 --------

-Favorite Fonts is a single page application that mimics some of the features that Google Fonts has.
-You can search for several different fonts there are available in the Google Fonts API and see how they look like.
+Favorite Fonts is a single page application that mimics some of the features of [Google Fonts][1].
+You can search for several different fonts available in the Google Fonts API and see how they look like.

 Technologies
 -----